 -

 Profiles aren’t stored in a visible system folder on iOS the way desktop OSes do. they live inside the OpenVPN Connect app sandbox.
-Onedrive not working with vpn heres how to fix it
+What vpns on github really mean and how to use them safely 2026

 -